-12 Machine learning
+13 Machine learning

-Auditing and describing machine learning models is essential to ensure that their predictions remain fair, and that they are driven by factors that compatible with the substantive knowledge of domain experts.
+Auditing and describing machine learning models is essential to ensure that predictions remain fair, and that they be driven by factors compatible with the substantive knowledge of domain experts.
 For instance, in credit scoring systems, evaluating how variations in applicant characteristics—such as income, employment status, or ethnicity—influence creditworthiness assessments helps detect and mitigate potential biases.
 Similarly, in hiring algorithms, how models weight different candidate attributes—like education level or years of experience—can help recruiters use models in decision-making.
 Audits and model description are crucial to improve the transparency and interpretability of data analyses.

-The marginaleffects package facilitates model description and auditing by allowing analysts to compute and visualize predictions, counterfactual predictions, and slopes.
-It integrates seamlessly with two of the most prominent machine learning frameworks in R: tidymodels and mlr3. tidymodels is a collection of packages in R designed for modeling and machine learning using tidyverse principles, offering a cohesive interface for data preprocessing, modeling, and validation. mlr3 is a modern, object-oriented framework in R that provides a comprehensive suite of tools for machine learning, including a wide array of algorithms, resampling methods, and performance measures.
+tidymodels is a collection of packages in R designed for modeling and machine learning using tidyverse principles, offering a cohesive interface for data preprocessing, modeling, and validation (tidymodels?). mlr3 is a modern, object-oriented framework in R that provides a comprehensive suite of tools for machine learning, including a wide array of algorithms, resampling methods, and performance measures (mlr3?).
 By supporting both tidymodels and mlr3, marginaleffects enables users to interpret a wide variety of machine learning models .
+Scikit Learn is a powerful Python library for machine learning that provides simple and efficient tools for data mining and data analysis (scikit-learn?).

-To begin, we load tidymodels and marginaleffects libraries, read the data, and display the first rows and columns.
+To begin, we load the tidymodels and marginaleffects libraries, read the data, and display the first rows and columns.

 library(tidymodels)